HowieHwong/MetaTool/README.md

 - `reliable`: Reliability tool selection.
 - `multi`: Multi-tool prompt construction.
 - `all`: All tasks.

-### Tool embedding
-We use `milvus` to  store tool embedding and conduct similarity searching.

-To install and run `milvus` locally: https://milvus.io/docs/install_standalone-docker.md

 ### Generate the results:
 #### Parameters